Skip to main content

 X+Y scheduling model

-“X+Y” is a popular way of scheduling in Internal Medicine programs that is receiving growing interest from pediatric programs.
+“X+Y” is a popular way of scheduling in Internal Medicine programs that is receiving growing interest from Pediatric programs.
 We are excited to be one of the first large pediatric residency programs to embrace this model of scheduling.

 Among other factors, X+Y has been shown to improve balance between inpatient and outpatient experiences, allowing residents to be more present in each clinical setting.
 Evaluations have also noted improved longitudinal relationships and learner continuity between residents and faculty.
-Implementation of this model has allowed us to continue to deliver the highest quality educational experiences while also continuing to espouse our holistic approach to professional development of future pediatrics leaders, which includes complementary non-clinical experiences and a structural approach to fostering wellness.
+Implementation of this model has allowed us to continue to deliver the highest quality educational experiences while also continuing to espouse our holistic approach to professional development of future pediatrics leaders, which includes complementary non-clinical experiences and a structural approach to fostering well-being.

 Why did we switch?